 The FCPA Blog, established in 2007, was the first publication to cover the Foreign Corrupt Practices Act in real-time.*

-Since then, the FCPA Blog has published more than 6,500 posts by 375 different authors.
+Since then we’ve published more than 7,500 posts by 600 different authors.

-The FCPA Blog covers the enforcement agencies, and the public and private groups that promote compliance and the fight against graft.
+We cover the enforcement agencies, and the public and private groups that promote compliance and the fight against graft.

 *The FCPA is a United States federal law enacted in 1977.
 It prohibits paying bribes to foreign officials for the purpose of obtaining or retaining business.
 Violations of the anti-bribery provisions are prosecuted by the Department of Justice and are punishable by up to five years in prison.
 The Securities and Exchange Commission enforces the accounting provisions of the FCPA, which require U.S. public companies to have adequate internal controls to prevent and detect bribery and fraud, and to keep accurate and complete books and records.